 The safety and efficacy of axalimogene filolisbac was evaluated in a Phase 2 study under an investigator-sponsored IND by Brown University in patients with high-risk locally advanced anal cancer.
-As of December 2016, 11 patients were enrolled and all patients who have completed treatment experienced a six-month complete response (n=9), with no evidence of recurrence.
-Expected complete response rate at six-months is approximately 50% and the complete response rate in this study is 90% (9 out of 10 treated patients).
-The follow-up duration is six-months to 33 months.
+As of December 2016, 11 patients were enrolled and all patients who have completed radiation treatment and received treatment experienced a six-month complete response (n=9), with no evidence of recurrence.
+Eight of 9 patients (89%) are disease-free at a median follow-up of 34 months.
+These data were accepted for publication in the on-line journal at American Society of Clinical Oncology ("ASCO") 2017.

 In consideration of these data, no further enrollment in this study is planned and the investigator at Brown University is evaluating the opportunity to transition this study into a NCI-funded cooperative group trial to evaluate the safety and efficacy of axalimogene filolisbac in a pivotal Phase 2/3 anal cancer trial, to be conducted by NRG Oncology.
 In advance of the foregoing, we have entered into a clinical trial collaboration agreement with the Radiation Therapy Oncology Group ("RTOG") Foundation for the conduct of such study.
-Depending on the Company's ability to agree upon the study design and budget, the Company plans to initiate a registrational study in high-risk locally advanced anal cancer.
+Depending on the Company's ability to agree upon the study design and budget, the Company plans to initiate a randomized, registrational quality study in high-risk locally advanced anal cancer.
+Similar to AIM2CERV, our goal for this monotherapy trial is to develop a treatment to prevent or reduce the risk of anal cancer recurrence after primary care treatment in patients who are at a high risk for recurrence.
+Subject to the positive outcome of this study, we plan to file for drug approval for high-risk locally advanced anal cancer.

-We are conducting a Phase 2 multi-center, open-label, Simon two-stage study ("FAWCETT" or "Eighting Anal-Cancer with CTL Enhancing Tumor Therapy"), testing axalimogene filolisbac in patients with persistent or recurrent metastatic anal cancer.
+We are conducting a Phase 2 multi-center, open-label, Simon two-stage study ("FAWCETT" or "Fighting Anal-Cancer with CTL Enhancing Tumor Therapy"), testing axalimogene filolisbac in patients with persistent or recurrent metastatic anal cancer.
 FAWCETT is designed to evaluate the efficacy and safety of axalimogene filolisbac as a monotherapy in patients with HPV-associated metastatic anal cancer who have received at least one prior treatment regimen for the advanced disease.
-Stage 1 of the trial enrolled 36 patients with anal cancer whose disease recurred after receiving treatment.
-Enrollment of Stage 2 will begin following the evaluation of Stage 1 and is targeting enrollment of 60 patients.
-Patients will receive axalimogene filolisbac 1x10 9 CFU doses every three weeks for up to two years.
+Patients will receive IV axalimogene filolisbac monotherapy (1x10 9 CFU) every 3 weeks for \leq 2 years or until a discontinuation criterion is met.
+Stage 1 of the trial targeted enrollment of 36 patients with anal cancer whose disease recurred after receiving treatment, with an interim analysis planned on enrollment of 31 evaluable pts (\geq 1 post-baseline scan) and met the predetermined safety and efficacy criteria required to proceed into the second stage of patient enrollment.
+Prior to opening the second stage of this study, the company will evaluate its study design, including a monotherapy verses combination therapy approach.